ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 #### If it's on-chain funds that have gone missing

 First let's audit the Neutrino peers ZEUS connects to to get block filter data.
-To check your Neutrino peers, go to `Menu` -> `Embedded node` -> `Peers` -> `Neutrino Peers`.
+To check your Neutrino peers, go to `Menu` > `Settings` > `Embedded Node` > `Peers` > `Neutrino Peers`.
 You can hit the stopwatch icon next to each peer to check its ping time.
 Lower is better.
 Ideally your peers have a ping time under 200ms.
 Under 1000ms should still also be acceptable.
 You should have at least two good Neutrino peers.

 If you're looking for a Neutrino peer.
 Here are some we have vetted, in different regions: